 Relocating?
 Things to consider about Ryan White services when you move.

-The Ryan White HIV/AIDS Program is funded by the federal government, and therefore you cannot simply transfer your services from state to state when you move.
+Although the Ryan White HIV/AIDS Program is funded by the federal government, you cannot simply transfer your services from state to state when you move.

 Each program sets its own criteria and guidelines for eligibility, so you need to reapply in your new state of residence.

 Even though the federal government establishes basic guidelines for eligibility in the program, each Ryan White program differs in the benefits and services they provide.

 To ensure a smooth transition in your health care, keep the following in mind before you go:

 PLAN AHEAD Plan ahead as Ryan White providers may have waiting lists.
 Many people underestimate the amount of time that’s necessary to apply and receive services from providers.
 If you try to catch up after you move, you may actually risk not seeing a doctor or not getting your meds for a period of time.

 Get in touch with a local AIDS service organization in the new city, area or state.
 Speak with a knowledgeable benefits case manager who knows what programs are available to you.
 See if you can handle some of the work over the phone before you get there.
 Otherwise, schedule an appointment ahead of time.
 See the Ryan White Providers section for more information on the providers and services available in the Sacramento Transitional Grant Area.